 Community Health Aide Program: Tribal Assessment Planning

-This funding opportunity provides financial support to federally recognized Indian Tribes and Tribal Organizations to assess and plan for the implementation of a Community Health Aide Program tailored to meet the healthcare needs of their rural and underserved communities.
+This funding opportunity provides financial support to federally recognized Indian Tribes and Tribal Organizations to assess and plan for the implementation of Community Health Aide Programs tailored to their unique community needs.

 Award Range